AAV Plasmid Backbone

 AAVnerGene has developed two types of oversized AAV plasmid backbones: pAAVone and pAAVdual.

-The pAAVone plasmids are oversized AAV plasmid backbones that go beyond the typical AAV packaging capacity.
+The pAAVone plasmids are oversized AAV plasmid backbones ( 13 kb) that go beyond the typical AAV packaging capacity.
 They not only contain the essential ITRs, but also include both Ad helper genes(E2A, E4orf6 and VA RNA) and AAV helper genes(Rep and Cap).
 This backbone is designed to produce AAV with our unique AAVone system, which only use one plasmid.

 The pAAVdual plasmids are designed to contain Ad helper genes located outside the inverted terminal repeats (ITRs).
-This backbone is designed to produce AAV with our pAAVdual production system.
+This backbone is designed to produce AAV with our AAVdual system.

 Type of AAV BackboneBackbone SizeSelection MarkerOriAd GenesRep/CapGenomeProduction System

-pAAVdual-sc 8.7kbKanapMB1/F1YesNoscAAVAAVdual
+pAAVdual-sc 8.7kbKanapUC/F1YesNoscAAVAAVdual

-pAAVone13.2 kbKanapMB1/F1YesRep78/AAV2ssAAVAAVone
+pAAVone13.2 kbKanapUC/F1YesRep78/AAV2ssAAVAAVone

-pAAVone-sc 13.2 kbKanapMB1/F1YesRep78/AAV2scAAVAAVone
+pAAVone-sc 13.2 kbKanapUC/F1YesRep78/AAV2scAAVAAVone

 References